hitoshi-watase/sercrod/docs/reference/directives/event-click.md

 - `@click.passive`
   Maps directly to the standard DOM listener option `passive: true`.
-  This is mainly useful for scroll or touch events; it is rarely needed for `click`, but Nablla exposes it consistently for all events.
+  This is mainly useful for scroll or touch events; it is rarely needed for `click`, but Sercrod exposes it consistently for all events.

 - `@click.update` and `@click.noupdate`
-  Nablla specific modifiers that control re-rendering only; they are not standard JS event options and are not passed to `addEventListener`.
+  Sercrod specific modifiers that control re-rendering only; they are not standard JS event options and are not passed to `addEventListener`.

   - `@click.update` forces a host update even if the event is listed as non mutating in configuration.
   - `@click.noupdate` suppresses host updates even though the handler runs.

-  These flags affect only Nablla’s internal “should we re-render?” decision.
+  These flags affect only Sercrod’s internal “should we re-render?” decision.
   They do not change the event’s propagation, default behavior, or DOM listener options.

 Example: